IvanRStoyanov/GitExercises/README.md

 # GitExercises
 Git and GitHub Homework

-We resolve the conflict :)
+Some changes in the new branch for merging